vpinball/pinmame/src/p2k/README.md

 ### ROMs

-Nothing special: a zip named after the driver in the rompath, like every other game.
+A zip or folder named after the driver in the rompath.
 The driver opens no files of its own and reads no environment variables to find them.

 A set holds three things.
 The sound board's flash and its two sample chips; the MediaGX side's